tarwn/lessthandot-hugo/blogs/content/posts/2012-09-07-my-mobile-friendly-site-redesign.md

 Currently a mobile device without javascript will load about 83KB of content (obviously this changes based on what is on the front-page of the site).
 With Javascript this goes up to 160KB for mobile and 800&#215;600 resolutions and 200KB for the largest screen size.
 I think the smaller resolutions could be reduced further by restricting the inner sidebar content and small icon loading, and the whole site could do with some minification and gzip.

 Overall I am very happy with it.
-The size is usable at every resolution I try and this method doesn&#8217;t rely on the client-side user agent.
-Additional functionality would be easy to add, as I could use feature detection to add functionality only if the end user&#8217;s browser supported it, regardless of the user agent string.
-I&#8217;m very happy with the result.
+The size is usable at every resolution I try and this method doesn't rely on the client-side user agent.
+Additional functionality would be easy to add, as I could use feature detection to add functionality only if the end user's browser supported it, regardless of the user agent string.
+I'm very happy with the result.

  [1]: http://tiernok.com/LTDBlog/website/SmallPhone.png
  [2]: http://tiernok.com/LTDBlog/website/LargePhone.png